OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 Now that we have customized our theme, we need to apply it to our Sign-in page.

-1. In the section labeled `Pages`, click `Edit` on the item labelled `Okta-hosted Sign-In Page`
+1. Click `Pages`
+2. In the **Sign-in Page** section, click `Configure`
-2. Click the style labeled `Solid background` and observe the change in the preview panel.
+3. Click the style labeled `Solid background` and observe the change in the preview panel.
 This style uses our custom logo, applies the primary color to the `Sign In` button, and uses the secondary color as the solid background for the page.
-3. Click the style labelled `Image background` and observe the change in the preview panel.
+4. Click the style labelled `Image background` and observe the change in the preview panel.
 This style is the same as the above, but it applies our image background to the page.
-4. Click `Save and Publish`
+5. Click `Save and Publish` (Note: The `Save and Publish` button will be greyed out if **Image background** was already set by default.
+In this case, it is safe to proceed to the next step)

 ### Preview the Sign-In Page

 Notice that you can see a preview of the Sign-In Page to the right.

-To see a live version of this page, click the `Visit page` link near the top of the page.
+1. Click the `Visit page` link near the top of the page, and a new tab will open with a live preview of your Sign-In Page.

-**Keep your Sign-In Page open for the next lab**
+2. **Keep your Sign-In Page open for the next lab**

 ### ✅ Checkpoint